• Skip to main content

 If You Build It…

 D. P. Davis, a Tampa developer, dredges two mud islands near the entrance of the Hillsborough River.
-He names it Davis Islands and adds three hotels, yacht and tennis clubs, a golf course, and more.
+He names it the Davis Islands and adds three hotels, a yacht and tennis club, a golf course, and more.
 On a third island, he builds an airport.
 Other successful communities from this time include the golfing community of Temple Terrace and Beach Park.
 In addition, St. Petersburg will develop Snell Island, their version of Davis Islands.

 Prohibition